jhnbyrn/951-KLR-PAGES/rpm_constants.md

 0x90f mov  r1,a
 ```

 We load 0x25h into __r2__ and then load the value from the resulting program memory location into the accumulator.
-So __r2__ is the offset for the start of each map (relative to the start of the page, which is 0x900). __r5__ will be the offset into the map itself, from which we'll get the actual value.
+So __r2__ is the offset for the start of each map (relative to the start of the page, which is 0x900).
+This is a rare case - maybe the only example - where we have a map that doesn't start at the beginning of the page.  __r5__ will be the offset into the map itself, from which we'll get the actual value.

 If the value was zero, we jump to the end; otherwise, we continue here.
 But note what we're doing with the value we just looked up - it goes into __r1__.
 This is one of the registers used for indirect RAM addressing, which should indicate to you that this value is not a variable, but a RAM address, as we discussed.